vrhovnik/CAF-Expert-Learning-Path/04-CAF Advanced - Landing Zones Accelerator/challenges/caf-advanced-challenges.md

 - Using GitHub, modify the policy which is enforcing the use of Network Security Groups.
 You are not allowed to change the policy effect.
 A deny is a deny.
 - Create the Azure Bastion Subnet.

+## Challenge 2b - Azure Best Practices and Trade-Offs

+In this challenge you will be using Policy-As-Code to modify a policy definition which is blocking you from creating the Azure Bastion Subnet.

+- In your subscription, try to create a new Virtual Network.
+Azure Policy should block the operation.
+- Discuss findings and possible solutions (e.g., change Azure Policy effect to "Audit", explore the use of Policy Exemptions, Azure Virtual Network Manager, etc.) with your peers and coach.

 ---

 ## Challenge 3 - Azure VM BCDR at scale